-It’s also best if you work directly with the person you’re ghostwriting for, but if that’s not possible, then at least make time beforehand to ask them questions.
-A lot of questions, with as much detail as possible, about everything you plan to write about.
-If you have to guess at details, chances are you’re going to guess wrong, and that isn’t going to look good for anybody.
+Working directly with the person you’re ghostwriting for is ideal, but if that’s not possible, make time to ask them a lot of questions beforehand, with as much detail as possible, to avoid guessing at details and getting them wrong.

 Ghostwriting is a common practice, and readers usually don’t mind if they find out someone else wrote the content, as long as the ideas originally came from the person whose name is on the document.
 As a ghostwriter, it’s important to produce great content and earn repeat customers to succeed in the industry.

 In conclusion, ghostwriting can be a lucrative and rewarding career for those who have the talent to capture someone else’s voice and tell their story effectively.